Air fryer Pizza Rolls come out crisp on the outside, hot on the inside, and without any oozing from the seams. Make them in under 5 minutes!

-There’s nothing worse than exploded appetizers that are still somehow cold in the center.
+There’s nothing worse than serving pizza rolls air fryer appetizers that have exploded but are still somehow cold in the center.
 Luckily, there’s an easy fix!

-Instead of heating up the oven or cleaning sauce off the sides of your microwave, you can cook up these popular frozen snacks with perfect results in minutes.
+Instead of heating up the oven or cleaning sauce off the sides of your microwave, you can cook up these popular frozen pizza rolls in the air fryer with perfect results in minutes.

 Just like pizza rolls in the air fryer, you can prepare all kinds of appetizers and snacks in a fraction of the time they’d take in the oven.

 Pizza Rolls Air Fryer Tips and Tricks